Archive for the ‘Supernatural Phenomena’ Category

 Veronica was left with feelings of peace, calm, reassurance that everything was OK, and wonder that the Blessed Mother would make herself known to her.
 Veronica did not share her story right away—she was worried people might think she was crazy—but after this vision she began comforting those gathered around her bedside.
 When her mother began to cry, Veronica told her, “Don’t cry, you don’t have to cry.”
 As St. Paul told the Corinthians, “[God] encourages us in our every affliction, so that we may be able to encourage those who are in any affliction with the encouragement with which we ourselves are comforted by God.

 Veronica is saddened, of course, still grieving and mourning, but not crushed or depressed like one might expect.
 She always had faith in God and Jesus Christ, but this experience has reinforced it, and she desires the same growth in Christian faith for you.
 “There’s beauty in the suffering,” she told me, adding, “I just want everyone to know what I know and to feel the peace that I feel with God and his love.”
-This the Lord Jesus Christ’s wish for you, too.
+This is the Lord Jesus Christ’s wish for you, too.
 Clouds may limit our vision in this world, preventing us from seeing all that God is up to, but even in the hardest times rays of light still shine through.
 This light comes from the Lord Jesus who loves us, who treasures little Adelaide and who also treasures you.

 “You Have Nothing to be Ashamed of”